Mob Psycho 100: Anime

 Following the conclusion of the second season, another OVA was announced, with Yuzuru Tachikawa reprising his role as director.
 The OVA, titled Mob Psycho 100: The Spirits and Such Consultation Office's First Company Outing (A Healing Trip that Warms the Heart) (モブサイコ100 第一回霊とか相談所慰安旅行~ココロ満たす癒やしの旅~, Mob Psycho 100 Dai Ikkai Rei to ka Sōdansho Ianryokō ~Kokoro Mitasu Iyashi no Tabi~) was released on September 25, 2019.
 The second OVA episode premiered worldwide at Crunchyroll Expo 2019 on September 1, 2019.
 Simulcast streaming of the OVA episode on Crunchyroll began worldwide (except Asia) on September 25, 2019.

 On October 19, 2021, it was announced that a third season was in production.
 Takahiro Hasui directed the season, with Yuzuru Tachikawa serving as chief director.
 The main cast and staff reprised their roles.
 Mob Psycho 100 III aired from October 6 to December 22, 2022.
 The opening theme is "1", and the ending theme is "Cobalt", both performed by Mob Choir.

 The third season's simuldub was slated to be produced by Crunchyroll rather than Bang Zoom! with some roles recast, due to the choice to move dub production to in-person recording sessions at their Dallas based studio, rather than remote recordings, after largely relying on the latter at the start of the COVID-19 pandemic.
 Among the planned recastings was the voice of Mob, Kyle McCarley, who stated that he would likely not be reprising the role as Crunchyroll had refused to negotiate a potential union contract for future anime dubbing productions with McCarley's union SAG-AFTRA.
-McCarley had offered to work non-union on season 3 under the condition that Crunchyroll discuss with SAG-AFTRA, but as this did not proceed, McCarley will likely not return.
+McCarley had offered to work non-union on season 3 under the condition that Crunchyroll discuss with SAG-AFTRA, but as this did not proceed, McCarley did not return.
 This news prompted much criticism of Crunchyroll on social media.

-Drama
+Live-action drama

-A 12-episode Japanese television drama was broadcast on TV Tokyo's MokuDora 25 timeslot from January 18 to April 5, 2018.
+A 12-episode Japanese television drama premiered on Netflix on January 12, 2018, and was broadcast on TV Tokyo's MokuDora 25 timeslot from January 18 to April 5 of that same year.